roachhd/notepad/_posts/2015-01-10-developing-for-chromecast.md

                 <h1>Waiting for Messages...</h1>
             </div>
         </body>
-    ...

 This just sets up where we're going to actually be displaying our content.
 I did some simple css too.
-You can look at the finished code on Github if you're intersted.
+You can look at the finished code on Github if you're interested.

 Next comes the scripts.
 The first just gets us jQuery.
 The second is what actually gets us access to the Receiver API, so make sure you don't leave it out!
 Otherwise, your app isn't going to work at all.